 Population mental health: A continuum of experience and service

-With current services operating relatively independently, there has to be clear separation with obvious inclusion and exclusion criteria (where one begins and the other ends), but it is often the case that people fall in-between services or do not meet the severity or risk required to utilize our over-stretched NHS services.
+With current services operating relatively independently, there must be clear separation with obvious inclusion and exclusion criteria (where one begins and the other ends), but it is often the case that people fall in-between services or do not meet the severity or risk required to utilize our over-stretched NHS services.
 A recent experience of a friend highlights the issue.
 Their daughter experienced a significant traumatic event and needed some support to address the impact of this.
 The GP referred her to psychiatry, who promptly assessed her (without being seen) as not being at risk and unsuitable, thus discharging her back to the GP.
-Nine-months later and there has been no contact from the GP, no transition to a psychology service, back to square one, simply for being referred to the wrong service.
+Nine months later and there has been no contact from the GP, no transition to a psychology service, back to square one, simply for being referred to the wrong service.

-This integrated approach is seen in large and ambitious healthcare reform in the Long-Term Plan, whether that be Primary Care Networks, Integrated Care Systems, Local Health and Care Record Exemplars, Personal Health Records, Healthy New Towns, NHS Login and the NHS App.
+This integrated approach is seen in large and ambitious healthcare reform in the Long-Term Plan, whether that be Primary Care Networks, Integrated Care Systems, Local Health, and Care Record Exemplars, Personal Health Records, Healthy New Towns, NHS Login, and the NHS App.
 The theme across these is a single unified approach overlaying a set of services underneath.
-The connector in this instance can be service design, commissioning, interoperability, data or other technology that is the commonality and link across service delivery modalities.
+The connector in this instance can be service design, commissioning, interoperability, data, or other technology that is the commonality and link across service delivery modalities.

 So how can we use digital to help drive population mental health and wellbeing?

 With the rise of digital therapeutics and a clear evidence-based for its effectiveness across the continuum of care, should we not be leveraging technology to bridge services and provide solutions across mental health?
-Rather than a disparate set of apps and services, should we not be driving a seamless and unified approach, allowing a person to pick up their phone, tablet or device to access help immediately, stepping up or down care as required?
+Rather than a disparate set of apps and services, should we not be driving a seamless and unified approach, allowing a person to pick up their phone, tablet, or device to access help immediately, stepping up or down care as required?

 This has the power to truly connect services, free up the capacity of our therapist workforce, and deliver preventative care to an entire nation.